 If money is tight, start small.
 Get to a month, then take a break and celebrate.
 Then get to three months.
 Then six.

 You often hear these described as “three month funds.”
-Modern experts are now recommending six months, partly because of how much longer it’s taking some people to find a job in our broken economy, the outrageous costs of healthcare, reduced social safety nets, and so on.
+Modern experts are now recommending six months, partly because of how much longer it’s taking some people to find a job in our broken economy and our reduced social safety nets.

 To keep things clean and simple, your emergency fund should be separate from any retirement and normal savings accounts.